wladradchenko/wunjo.wladradchenko.ru/README.md

 - [ ] Add module deepfake emotions
 - [ ] Update guid in application
 - [x] Add AI retouch frames in video by user tool
+- [x] Add work with Chinese grammatical and train model to use voice clone on Chinese

 :TODO check downloads tts models on windows, maybe is bug because of symbols